Elliot Lake has a lively arts and culture scene.

 The Elliot Lake Entertainment Series is a yearly concert series with world-class performers.
 You can buy the entire series (usually 4 or 5 concerts) at a discounted subscription price, or purchase tickets to individual shows.
 In past years performers have included the Czech Boys Choir (a Christmas performance), the Good Lovelies, the Sault Symphony Orchestra, The Second City comedy troupe, Ennis, Serena Ryder and the Beauties, John McDermott, Crystal Shawanda, and many more.

-ARIEL – the Arts & Culture Roundtable in Elliot Lake (office located next to the art gallery) is a not-for-profit arts council that promotes and supports local cultural groups, artists, writers, musicians and artisans.
+ARIEL – the Arts & Culture Roundtable in Elliot Lake is a not-for-profit arts council that promotes and supports local cultural groups, artists, writers, musicians and artisans.

 Arts on the Trail is a self-guided art tour timed to coincide with the height of the fall colours (usually the last weekend in September).
 Artists display and sell their work at various venues around town, with local musicians on site to entertain through-out both days.
 You’ll have a chance to see the work of craftspeople working in a range of disciplines: from paintings by eminent First Nations artists, to jewellery, water colours, hand-made teddy bears, wood carving, photography, and more.